 WHY DO I NEED A FOOD SAFETY CULTURE PLAN?

 The Global Food Safety Initiative (GFSI) recognizes the importance of culture and how it affects food safety and quality.
-Currently, the BRC (British Retail Consortium) audit scheme requires that each certified facility implement a food safety culture plan with measurable objectives.
+Currently, the BRCGS audit scheme requires that each certified facility implement a food safety culture plan with measurable objectives.
 SQF (Safe Quality Food) is working on a newly revised Issue 9 where senior site management will be required to lead and support a food safety culture within the site that includes a documented culture plan with measurable objectives along with the empowerment of staff to inform management of potential food safety issues.

 But this is not just a GFSI initiative.
 FDA also recognizes the importance of an effective food safety culture and is currently assessing culture as part of their compliance audits.
 FDA has recently released their “New Era of Food Safety” plan, which is centered around 4 key elements:

 Food Safety Culture PlanIs it the same as a Food Safety Plan?